I have a Samsung 80 cm Smart TV purchased at the end of April 2019.

 Consumption of data seems to have decreased since I re-initialised the system - must have removed some unwanted applications.
 I estimate that it still uses between 20 and 40 Mb per day - not as bad as it was but still a lot for very little benefit.
 I will have to remove most of the apps - except the most important This may not be an issue with the Samsung TV but with the apps - that is, it may happen on all Smart TVs that use these apps.

-development team.
-May be included in a future
+team.
+May be included in a future software update.

 There are still other instances where it could be better done.
 Perhaps in a future upgrade.